mattvenn/raspi-buggy/docs/instructions.md

 # Build the circuit

 follow this diagram to build the circuit, but don't insert the batteries yet.
+The most important parts to get right are:

+*  The black and red connections from the battery holder need to be the right way round.
+*  The l293d chip needs to be the right way round - the little notch should be on the right.

 ![circuit](./buggy_bb.png)